theBrianCui/ArnoldJS/README.md

 Usage
 --------------
-The following phrases (case sensitive) on the left of the : are replaced by the word or character on the right.
+The following phrases (case sensitive) on the left of the : are replaced by the value on the right.

 **Statements and Keywords**